BlankZhu/rupid/docs/design.md

 Acceptor should be able to handle HTTPS request from client.

-### Router(Handler)
+### Router

-`Router` (or handler) will check if the HTTP request is valid, create `RupidContext`, call the global `filter` chain and the custom filter chain.
+`Router` will check if the HTTP request is valid, create `RupidContext`, call the global `Pipeline` and the custom `Pipeline`.

-### Filters(Filter Chain)
+### Pipeline

-`Filters` will pre-process the request, or intercept, or post-process the response, which works like a HTTP middleware but with a lot of combinable logics.
+`Pipeline` is a series of plugins, which will pre-process the request, or intercept, or post-process the response, which works like a HTTP middleware but with a lot of combinable logics.

-`PredicateFilter` will handle the request/response according to its `Predicate`.

-`ThrottleFilter` will throttle the request.

-`CircuitBreakerFilter` will make a service-downgrade if upstream services are not in good condition.
+### Plugin

+`Plugin` is a HTTP middleware, which may provide URL override, authentication, throttle, circuit break or any other abilities.

 ### Proxy